srbnghosh99/srbnghosh99.github.io/aboutme.md

 title: About me
 # subtitle: Why you'd want to go on a date with me
 ---

-I am a Ph.D.
-Candidate at the University of North Carolina at Charlotte, working with Dr. Erik Saule.
+I am a Postdoctoral Researcher at Tennessee State University.
+I completed my Ph.D. in August 2025 from the University of North Carolina at Charlotte.
+My PhD supervisor is Dr. Erik Saule.
-My primary research interest lies in Graph Mining, Natural Language Processing (NLP), Social Media Mining and Analysis.
+My primary research interest lies in Graph Mining, Multimodal Data Representation Learning, Natural Language Processing (NLP) and Social Media Mining and Analysis.
 My research agenda is based on three pillars:

 - Graph Representation Learning to analyze large graph for downstream task such as link prediction, node classification and community clustering.